 Several Distance Learning instructors require that exams be administered by a qualified proctor.
 For these classes, written proctor verification is required by UW-Superior to ensure the academic integrity and credibility of our programs, and to maintain accreditation.

-On campus, proctoring is normally available through Student Support Services (SSS) in Swenson Hall Room 1024, Monday through Friday, from 8 a.m. until 4:30 p.m.
-(Students should plan to start by 3 p.m.).
-Please contact Jason Ihlenfeldt at SSS by calling 715-394-8087 or emailing email@example.com at least two business days in advance or the desired testing time to make an appointment.
+On campus, proctoring is normally available through the Educational Success Center in Swenson Hall Room 1024, Monday through Friday, from 8:00 a.m. until 4:30 p.m.
+(Students should plan to start by 3:00 p.m.).
+Please contact Educational Success Center at least two business days before the desired testing time to make an appointment.

-It may be possible to arrange alternate proctoring, if necessary, at the Distance Learning Center (DLC) in Old Main Room 103, or (with a week's notice) the Jim Dan Hill Library.
-The contacts for these alternate arrangements are Beth Hebert for the DLC and Laura Jacobs for the Library.
+It may be possible to arrange alternate proctoring, if necessary, at the Distance Learning Center (DLC) in Old Main 100.
+Please contact Distance Learning Center to make alternate arrangements.

 If you are not able to take your examination at UW-Superior, you need to arrange to have your exam administered by an approved proctor.
 You are responsible for arranging the proctor, who must meet UW-Superior standards.